mapehe/ohut/README.md

 patch is sent through a simple [relay server](https://github.com/three-consulting/ohut-server) and applied a the receiving end.
 All `ohut` traffic is end-to-end encrypted and signed.

-The use-case for this tool arose during the pandemic: All work went remote and whenever there was a need to collaborate on something in real-time, it usually either ended up to sharing the screen through a video call, leaving the others unable to actively work on the code, or or to using special (huge) editor plugins which never seemed to really work.
+The need for this kind of a tool arose during the pandemic: All work went remote and whenever we needed to collaborate on something in real-time, it usually either ended up to sharing the screen through a video call, leaving the others unable to actively work on the code, or or to using special (huge) editor plugins which never seemed to really work.